The Sound of Things

 The Sound of Things (El Sonido de las Cosas) is a 2016 Costa Rican drama film directed by Ariel Escalante.
-It was selected as the Costa Rican entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.
+It was shown at international film festivals and was selected as the Costa Rican entry for the Best Foreign Language Film at the 90th Academy Awards but was not nominated.

 Plot

-A young nurse struggles after her cousin's suicide.
+Claudia, a young nurse, struggles after her friend, cousin, and roommate Silvia dies by suicide.